-In late 2012, at the Swami’s request, the Rev. Dr. Gwynne Guibord sat down with Swami Kriyananda, a direct disciple of the yogi Paramahansa Yogananda and the founder of Ananda, a worldwide movement of spiritual intentional communities based on Yogananda’s World Brotherhood Colonies ideal.
-The author of over 140 books on yoga and related subjects, which have been translated into 35 languages, he composed over 400 pieces of music and founded ten cooperative communities on three continents.
-About 1,000 people live in these communities, called “Ananda” communities.
-Swami Kriyananda brought Yogananda’s universal teachings to hundreds of thousands of people, serving a crucial role in carrying on his guru’s legacy.
+In late 2012 the Rev. Dr. Gwynne Guibord sat down with Swami Kriyananda, a direct disciple of the yogi Paramahansa Yogananda and the founder of Ananda, a worldwide movement of spiritual intentional communities based on Yogananda’s World Brotherhood Colonies ideal.
+The author of over 140 books on yoga and related subjects, composer of over 400 pieces of music and founder of ten cooperative communities on three continents.
+Swami Kriyananda has brought Yogananda’s universal teachings to hundreds of thousands of people, serving a crucial role in carrying on his guru’s legacy.
 At the age of 87, Swami Kriyananda left his body and merged into the Infinite on the morning of April 21, 2013.
 This interview became his last in public.

 Hinduism almost certainly has a longer list of festivals than any